PROLOGUS

 “Fine, Frater,” she lied in a shaky voice.
 “Sorry.”

 The family resemblance was obvious.
-For one, the siblings shared the same prodigious nose.
+For one, the siblings shared the same noble nose – a mixed blessing.
 Seven centuries ago, their ancestor had volunteered to confront a giant Gallic warrior in one-on-one combat.
 A crow alighted on Valerius Corvus’ helmet before launching itself at his enemy’s face.
 This divine distraction led to a legendary Roman victory.
 Honor aside, the giant beak on Corvinus’ face lent the family name a new sense.
-Even Irena never used her brother’s praenomen Gaius when “Crow” fit him so well, all the more now that he languished in mourning.
+Even Irena never used her brother’s praenomen when “Crow” suited him so well.

-“Scarecrow” fit better still.
-His skin had bronzed under the burning sun working as a deckhand all summer, soft patrician hands torn and blistered.
-He preferred them that way, refusing to let Irena treat him with her balms with the same feral abandon that compelled him to fight her off whenever she tried to attack his rat’s-nest black hair with a comb.
-About a hand taller than his sister, that still left him considerably short for a man.
-Ironically, he compensated by slouching everywhere.
+In recent months, “scarecrow” fit better still.
+His skin had burned and roughened like burlap after working all summer as a deckhand, soft patrician hands torn and blistered.
+He preferred them that way, refusing to let Irena apply her balms with the same feral abandon that resisted any attempt to attack his sable rat’s nest with a comb.
+About a palm taller than his sister, that still left him on the short side.
+Ironically, Corvinus compensated for this by slouching everywhere.
 Since no one knew his real height, most added a few mental inches.
-His height-to-weight ratio also threw strangers off.
-The siblings had starved together during the siege, compiling resources under the same roof, but while Irena had gradually managed to put a little meat onto her bones since, Corvinus remained an anorexic skeleton, dangerously undernourished yet nauseous at even the thought of eating.
+Similarly, a loose tunica hid his true weight, or lack thereof.
+The siblings had starved together during the siege, but while Irena gradually managed to add a little meat back onto her bones, her brother remained an anorexic skeleton, dangerously undernourished yet inexplicably nauseous at even the thought of eating.

-He hadn’t always been like this, just like he hadn’t always been mute.
-A year ago, he’d had everything he ever wanted: a thriving business, a beautiful wife, a baby on the way.
-Now his black, matte eyes sucked light into their infinite depths, feeding a hellish, slumbering beast.
-The Goths, with their siege, had robbed him of everything, including his memory.
-Irena wouldn’t tell him what had happened, claiming she didn’t know either.
-One day, frustrated from her lies, Corvinus simply walked out of their insula and kept walking, for eight hours straight, until he reached the sea.
-He mimed his way into a job, hoping to lose himself in a new life – or in the waves if all else failed.
-A fall from those high masts would do the trick as well.
+Frustrated from her lies, Corvinus simply walked out of their insula and kept walking until he reached the sea.
+He mimed his way into a job, hoping to lose himself in a new life – or the waves if all else failed.
+A fall from those high masts would do the trick just as well.

 No such luck.
 His sister had eventually tracked him down, begging him to join her on some insane quest.
 They were all each other had left.
 What could he say?

-I didn’t want to bring you here, and it’s not too late for me to turn back now, Corvinus lectured, hands flashing in their rudimentary sign language.
+I didn’t want to bring you here in the first place, and it’s not too late for me to turn back now, Corvinus threatened, hands flashing in their rudimentary sign language.
 Knowing each other so well for so long helped fill in the gaps.
-Forgive me if you were bored for ten minutes, but some of us have to work around here.
-I had to collect my wages too.
+Forgive me if you were bored, but some of us had work to do and wages to collect.
 Can you believe they tried to cheat me eight nummi?
 No more running off!

 “I’ll behave, Frater.”
-She batted her eyes innocently.
+Irena batted her eyes innocently.
 “Are you hungry?”

 He rubbed his thumb and index finger together.

 “Too expensive?”
-Irena scowled at the glistening brine from sweat and seawater all over his body.
+Irena scowled at the glistening brine from sweat and seawater crusting his hair.
 “Avare, you can’t spare a single bronze semifollis?”
-She’d probably force him to suffer through a massage out of spite too, except that would requiring braving the city again.
+Normally, she’d force him to suffer through a massage out of spite too, except that would requiring braving the forum again.
 “Have it your way,” she huffed.
-Hopefully there’d be a smaller balneae in a nearby village; otherwise, she’d have to hold his head underwater and scrub him herself.
+Hopefully they’d pass a smaller balneae sooner than later; otherwise, she’d have to hold his head underwater and scrub him herself.
 Stubborn, self-destructive man!

 A stray thought – that was too easy – floated lazily in the back of Corvinus’ mind, but it wasn’t bothering him, so he didn’t bother it.
-He felt the weight of his six-month salary from the trading ship divided up in hidden pockets all over his body.
-Every step reminded him how quickly it would all be gone, and then what?
+He felt the weight of six months’ salary divvied up amongst hidden pockets.
+Every step reminded him how quickly it would all be gone.
+Then what?

+Softer memories stirred, though not without their sting.
 Roma would always be her city, but babbling brooks, flowering trees, and pungent earth comprised her earliest memories.
 Irene was a goddess of spring after all, charged with restoring peace and harmony to a world wallowing in eternal winter.
-In reality, Irena had been named after her mother, who died in childbirth.
-Pater shipped the baby and his six-year-old son off to live with their grandmother in the countryside while he buried himself in work and quickly forgot them.
+Irena preferred pretending that was where her name came from, though really she’d been christened after her mother, who died in childbirth.
+Pater shipped the infant and his six-year-old son off to live with their grandmother in the countryside while he buried himself in work and quickly forgot them.

-The ancestral Valerian estate had once housed a luxurious, rambling villa fit for a long line of senators and consuls, but its original complex had crumbled from neglect centuries ago, and the land itself had been divided by so many generations that the plot Avia tended barely accommodated her humble cottage.
+The ancestral Valerian estate had once housed a luxurious, rambling villa fit for a long line of senators, consuls, and emperors, but its original complex had crumbled from neglect centuries ago.
+The land itself was divided by so many generations that the plot Avia tended barely accommodated her humble cottage.
 The matriarch of obduracy, however, she coaxed life out of every inch.

 Avia knew the secret to growing carrots, leeks, beets, and fava beans in harmonious bunches, one practically on top of the other.
 Fig trees hung heavily over the gate with fruit for passersby, and grape vines climbed trellises all over the casula.
-Basil, lovage, rosemary, and silphium poured out of every glassless window from planter boxes within.
-Even so, medicinal herbs outnumbered the rest by spades in this healer’s haven: yarrow to staunch bleeding and reduce fever, poppies for alleviating pain and anxiety, elecampane for the stomach and lungs, fenugreek for pneumonia, mandrake for insomnia, fennel for lactation, and cabbage (along with crushed snails, of which there were also plenty) for headaches.
+Basil, lovage, rosemary, and dill poured out of every glassless window.
+Even so, medicinal flora outnumbered the rest by spades in this healer’s haven: yarrow to staunch bleeding and reduce fever, poppies for alleviating pain and anxiety, elecampane for the stomach and lungs, fenugreek for pneumonia, mandrake for insomnia, fennel for lactation, cabbage (along with crushed snails, of which there were also plenty) for sprains and headaches, and garlic for the rest.
+That and honey.
+Bees buzzed everywhere.

-The prize possession had been a rare cinnamon tree from the distant tear-drop island of Taprobana, propagated from the original plant her own great-grandmother had conveniently stumbled upon in a completely legitimate night market.
+Her prize possession had been a rare cinnamon tree from the distant tear-drop island of Taprobana, propagated from the original plant her own great-grandmother had conveniently stumbled upon in a totally legitimate night market.
 Avia sustained the sapling indoors and employed the bark for everything from preserving meat to fighting inflammation to adding spice to customers’ bedrooms.
-Due to its popularity in high-end oils and luxury funerals, it was a great way to attract customers “worthy of the Valerian name,” as she liked to put it.
+Its popularity in high-end oils and luxury funerals attracted clients “worthy of the Valerian name.”

-On top of such practical matters, Avia drilled both siblings on their ancient lineage to instill pride of heritage.
+On top of such practical matters, Their grandmother drilled both siblings on their ancient lineage to instill pride of heritage.
 Humility before the gods of old was even more important.
-Just because the Emperors had fully embraced Christianity didn’t mean tradition should be forgotten.
-Irena still wore the traditional lunula crescent around her neck for protection.
+Just because the Emperors had fully embraced Christianity didn’t mean the mos maiorem should be abandoned.
+Irena still hung a traditional lunula crescent around her neck for protection along with a cross.
 It couldn’t hurt.

 Pater eventually recalled his legacy and ordered the siblings back to Roma to be married off.
-Teenaged Irena lived less than six months in her father’s household before Centurio Valerius left for war and never returned, bequeathing her and her brother nothing but debt that outvalued the domus.
-At least they weren’t present to watch their idyllic childhood home go up in fragrant flames as Alaric’s troops marched through northern Italia.
-Avia must have already passed before then, or the Visigothic warlord would have never survived harming a single petal of her precious garden.
+Corvinus, at least.
+Teenaged Irena lived less than two months in her father’s household before Centurio Valerius abandoned her a second, final time, trading a secure desk post for the chance to thwart Alaric’s first incursion onto Italian soil in person.
+His will bequeathed nothing but debt that outvalued the domum, but at least they weren’t around to watch their idyllic childhood home go up in fragrant flames as Radagaisus’ horde swept even farther south four years later.
+Avia must have already passed before then, or the Visigothic warlord would have never survived bruising a single petal of her precious garden.

 When the world is at its darkest, look up, her grandmotherwhispered from beyond.
 Tragedy had pursued Irena from her first breath, but she drew strength now from the calm, shimmery brilliance of the swirling heavens.
-The crescent moon smiled, and she clasped her lunula tighter to her chest, remembering the rest of the quote.
-When even the stars hide, you must be the light for others.
+A sliver of crescent moon smiled, and she clasped her lunula more tightly to her chest, remembering the rest of the quote.
+When even the stars hide, you must light the way for others.

-“I will, Avia,” she whispered back to the stars, imagining what a beautiful world it could be.
+“I will, Avia,” she breathed back, imagining what a beautiful world it could be.

-The rocks and roots weren’t any kinder when Irena lay back down, but she tried to be a little more forgiving.
+The rocks and roots weren’t any kinder when Irena lay down again, but she tried to be a little more forgiving.
 Sleep came eventually.

-Irena awoke her second morning in Hispania tired, sore, and inches from a cow.
-Its warm, moist breath flecked snot on her cheeks.
+Irena awoke the next morning tired, sore, and inches from a cow.
+Its warm, moist breath flecked snot onto her cheeks.

 “Aah!”

-“Who’s there?” called a threatening voice from behind the forest of bovine legs.
+“Who’s there?” threatened a voice from behind the forest of bovine legs.

 Corvinus bolted upright as a calf started licking his head.

-Thus, it was little shock that Irena passed the morning a bit crankier than usual.
+As a result, Irena passed the morning a bit crankier than usual.
 “They call this a road?” she grumbled mostly to herself after tripping over yet another loose flagstone.
 “Via Herculea?
-I’d like to see what the real Hercules would think about them naming this sorry excuse for a footpath after him.
+I’d like to see what the real Hercules thinks about them naming this sorry excuse of a footpath after him.
 He’d say this stinks worse than the stables of Augeas and probably rip somebody’s head off!”

 She heard the clatter of speeding hooves just in time to throw herself off the road as a uniformed officiant sped by on horse.
 “When you’re done delivering that mail, try posting yourself some manners!”

 Corvinus allowed himself the luxury of a small snigger.
-He liked his sister best when she took a break from saving the world and let herself be human, especially if that involved scolding someone else.
+He liked his sister best when she took a break from saving the world and let herself be human, especially if that involved scolding someone else for a change.

 Irena noticed.
 “Shut up.”

-Eventually the sun rose bright and hot for an early autumn day, and Irena’s temper dried out along with her clothes.
-That was until a new problem presented itself: A journey of a thousand miles, it turns out, is very, very boring.
+Eventually the sun rose bright and hot.
+Irena’s temper dried out along with her clothes, just as a new problem presented itself: A journey of a thousand miles, it turns out, is very, very boring.

-Unfortunately, one shouldn’t simply stare at a stranger for ten minutes as they inched towards each other at a snail’s pace.
+Unfortunately, one shouldn’t simply stare at a stranger for ten minutes while they inched towards each other.
 It was creepy.

 Looking away seemed suspicious, too.

 Was her smile too wide or too subtle?
-Either option made her feel like a sociopath.
+Either option made Irena feel like a sociopath.

 Maybe she should whistle instead.